 - Helping to deliver mail, magazines and packages to the intended recipients.

-- Assisting Ochsner staff members with things like answering phones, entering data and filing documents.
+- Assisting Ochsner staff with answering phones, entering data and filing documents.

-- Assisting with pet therapy, music entertainment in our atriums and assisting with rotating art exhibits.
+- Assisting with pet therapy, music entertainment in our atriums and rotating art exhibits.

 While certain individuals may not have the time or ability to volunteer, there is nothing more powerful than knowing that you have changed or even saved someone’s life.
 In addition to the selfless gifts of time and talent, generous individuals can enjoy the benefits of helping others through a donation to their favorite cause or charity.